-Syria: Evacuations from besieged eastern Aleppo resume
+Syria: UN gets go-ahead for Aleppo plan

 "Our major concern at this point is -- not only in Aleppo but across the country, where there are people being displaced by this fighting -- is that they're living in the open, they're exposed to the elements," Thomas White, the organization's Syria Response Director, told CNN's Cyril Vanier.
 "And it's cold right now, and this winter in northern Syria will be a killer."

-For those staying life is only getting more grim.
+For those staying, life is only getting more grim.
 The government's grip on eastern Aleppo is now so tight there is little left for civilians.

 The Syrian regime was accused of continuing its destructive airstrikes this week in violation of earlier ceasefires.